Mark Jindrak: Other media

 Jindrak has appeared on several Mexican game shows, soap operas, television shows and magazine covers.
 He was also named "Best Body in Mexico".
 In 2012, Jindrak starred in the Mexican telenovela Porque el amor manda as Ury Petrovsky.
 Jindrak tried out for the film Remember the Titans, and was offered a role as a football player.
 As he was in training at the WCW Power Plant at the time however, he turned the role down.

 Jindrak wrote a book in Spanish entitled Marco Corleone: las primera luchas de mi vida (Marco Corleone: the first fights of my life) for children, to help them cope with bullying in schools.

+Jindrak has also made appearances in video games.
+He made an appearance in WWE Day of Reckoning, WWE SmackDown! vs Raw, WWE SmackDown! vs. Raw 2006, AND 1 Streetball, and Lucha Libre AAA: Héroes del Ring.

 Filmography

 Personal life

 Jindrak has a degree in marketing.
 He also played basketball for the Keuka College's Storm in Division III of the National Collegiate Athletic Association.
 Jindrak has the highest vertical leap in WWE history, and his personal best is over 42 in.

 His father is of German descent and his mother is of Italian descent.
 On November 3, 2015, Jindrak announced that he married Mexican fashion designer and model Miroslava Luna.
-Jindrak resides in Mexico with his wife and son.
+Jindrak resides in Knoxville, TN with his wife and son.

 In July 2016, Jindrak was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 The case was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.